-The Historically Disenfranchised Are Often the Alleged Perpetrators of Voter Fraud claims tap into older elite associations of political corruption with minorities, big city machine organizations, and the poor.
+The Historically Disenfranchised Are Often the Alleged Perpetrators of Voter Fraud English project the finger at those belonging to the same categories of voters accused claims tap into older elite associations of political corruption with minorities, big city machine organizations, and the poor.
 Allegations of voter fraud resonate with the public because they revive a familiar culture of corruption and legends about election fraud that enliven American political history.
 Today, the alleged culprits are mostly found among those still struggling for full inclusion in American life.
 This makes them suspect.
 That they are more likely to identify with one party than the other makes them doubly vulnerable to fraud accusations and to the collateral damage of high stakes competitive partisan politics.

-Fraud allegations typically point the finger at those belonging to the same categories of voters accused of fraud in the past - the marginalized and formerly disenfranchised, urban dwellers, immigrants, blacks, and lower status voters.
+Fraud allegations typically point the finger at those belonging to the same categories of voters accused of fraud in the past - the manginalized and formerly disenfranchised, urban dwellers, immigrants, blacks, and lower status voters.
 The targeting is not overt, the language is rarely explicitly racial.
 Instead, fraud